-You must comply with one of the following Australian Design Rules if you manufacture a prime mover used in a B-double or a vehicle used in a road train:
+You must comply with one of the following Australian Design Rules (ADRs) if you manufacture a prime mover used in a B-double or a vehicle used in a road train:

-- Second edition ADR 35A
+- second edition ADR 35A

-- Third edition ADR 35.
+- third edition ADR 35.

-If you operate a prime mover in a B-double that fulfils one of the following conditions, you must have also have an anti-lock braking system complying with third edition ADR 64:
+If you operate a prime mover in a B-double that fulfils one of the following conditions, you must also have an anti-lock braking system complying with third edition ADR 64:

-- Built after 1989
+- built after 1989

-- First used in a B-double after 1993
+- first used in a B-double after 1993

-- Is used in a B-double that includes a road tank vehicle carrying dangerous goods.
+- is used in a B-double that includes a road tank vehicle carrying dangerous goods.

 If you operate or modify a heavy trailer used in a B-double or road train, you must comply with ADR 38.

-Australian Design Rule 64 specifies additional design and construction requirements for hauling vehicles designed to be used in road trains and B-doubles.
+- 64 specifies additional design and construction requirements for hauling vehicles designed to be used in road trains and B-doubles.